wolfy-42/simu-documentation/documentation/05_User_Guide.md

 > vsim -c -do ../home/work/des.v/trunk/simu_fixes/simu/dev/sim/regression_lists_templates/REGRESSION_TC_LIST_MANUAL.tcl
 ```

-Alternatively, as seen above, it is also possible to use the simulator vendor TCL interpreter inside the Linux tclsh interpreter.
+Alternatively, as seen above, it is also possible to use the SVTI inside the Linux tclsh interpreter.
 This is somewhat redundant using two TCL interpreters and not user friendly.

-##### Xilinx XSim vendor TCL interpreter
+##### Xilinx XSim TCL interpreter

+Vivado TCL interpreter has the following specifics:

+a) supports TCL CLI mode in Linux bash and GUI TCL terminal from Vivado

+b) the simulation tool calls are available as bash terminal commands and are also available as commands in the vendor TCL interpreter

+Specific settings have to be enabled in this mode TODO:

+* param = 0 - disable vendor TCL interpreter

+TODO: add call examples

-##### Xcelium vendor TCL interpreter
+##### Xcelium TCL interpreter

 Xcelium TCL interpreter has the following specifics:

-a) lacks TCL CLI mode, only the SimVision GUI TCL terminal is available
+a) It is not possible to call the VTCI in Linux bash terminal.
+As a result, only the SimVision GUI TCL terminal is available.

-b) the simulation tool calls are only available as bash terminal commands and are not available as commands in the TCL interpreter
+b) The simulation tool calls are only available as bash terminal commands and are not available as commands in the TCL interpreter

+Specific settings have to be enabled in this mode TODO:

+* param = 0 - disable vendor TCL interpreter

 ```
 -- start the simulator vendor GUI